 Learning refers to the general or specific education or training that a person acquires to perform a function of their work.
 Training is often acquired on the job or from within an employee’s organization.
 These skills are acquired for the specific purpose of being able to conduct a job or to perform a new function within the organization.
 The education is slightly different as it refers more to academic learning or learning that is less skill-specific and more general to the field.

 Development activities are those that enhance an employee’s future growth.
-Development is often related to an employee’s personal interests and their career path goals.
+Development is often related to an employee’s personal interests and career path goals.
 Sometimes organizations use development activities as a form of succession planning.
-Although an opportunity for promotion may not be immediately available, organizations can encourage employees to plan ahead for these opportunities in the event of turnover.
+Although an opportunity for a promotion may not be immediately available, organizations can encourage employees to plan ahead for these opportunities in the event of turnover.

 Planned and Unplanned Learning

 Most learning and development programs will have planned learning opportunities, especially at the beginning of an employee’s tenure with an organization.
 Sometimes throughout the course of an employee’s career, he or she will have opportunities to learn about the work in an informal setting.
 This type of learning tends to be the most common type of learning that occurs in an organization.
-It is just in time learning which typically happens on the job and by watching others.
+It is just in time learning, which typically happens on the job and by watching others.
 Neither planned nor unplanned learning should be seen as more or less beneficial to an employee or organization.
-Both types of learning are equally important and each serves a very specific purpose.
+Both types of learning are equally important, and each serves a very specific purpose.

 The ADDIE Model

 When developing a learning and development program, human resource development professionals use the ADDIE model as a framework for determining what training needs to be created.

 - Analysis – The first step in developing training is analysis.
 Human resource development professionals work with subject matter experts and other stakeholders to determine what the training needs are, how many employees will be trained, and what the impact of the training is predicted to be.